Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 merchantReferenceCode

-Set this field to a unique, user-defined reference code.
+Set the value to a unique, user-defined reference code.
 The code can

 consist of up to 50 alphanumeric characters, underscores (_), and dashes